-**We agree that assessing the method’s success is an important issue to address in the manuscript.
-As the Editor points out, there are two levels in which this issue should be treated.
-The first regards the recovery of the optimal structure of relationships among publications (the mapping strategy), and the second regards the retrieval of the full and accurate universe of publications and identification of false negatives (the search strategy).
-We address these two levels the new section in the manuscript “Comparison of Prevalent Techniques” documented in full in the prior section.
+**We agree that it is important to assess the success of the method in the manuscript.
+As the Editor points out, there are two levels at which this issue should be addressed.
+The first relates to the recovery of the optimal structure of relationships among publications (the mapping strategy), and the second relates to the retrieval of the full and accurate universe of publications and identification of false negatives (the search strategy).
+We have addressed these two levels in the new section in the manuscript, “Comparison of Prevalent Techniques” (see highlighted text above), which is documented in full in the highlighted text above.

-Evaluating the mapping strategy: We elaborate on VOSviewer’s mapping and clustering techniques.
-Here we cite sources that explain their advantage over alternative bibliometric mapping techniques and why we believe they produce the optimal structure of relationships among publications.
+Evaluating the mapping strategy: As can be seen in the highlighted text above, we have elaborated on VOSviewer’s mapping and clustering techniques.
+Here we cite sources that explain the advantage of these techniques over alternative bibliometric mapping techniques, and why we believe they produce the optimal structure of relationships among publications.

-Evaluating the search strategy: We discuss the trade-off between recall and precision in bibliometric search methods and note some of the optimal solutions developed by bibliometric scholars, which all accept some level of false positives and false negatives.
+Evaluating the search strategy: In the highlighted text above, we discuss the trade-off between recall and precision in bibliometric search methods and note some of the optimal solutions developed by bibliometric scholars, which all accept some level of false positives and false negatives.
 We further explain why, given the generic and versatile quality of terms like “organizing,” these optimal solutions required us to apply adjustments that increase precision but may also result in more unidentified false negatives.

 This manuscript is closely related to a forthcoming article in the Annual Review of Political Science; this connection (and the ways in which the two manuscripts complement each other) should be explicitly noted in the paper (with redacted author names in the blind version for review).
 In particular, some of the reviewers’ questions about the specific application of scholarship on “organizing” might be dealt with in the manuscript with references to the other article (and by quoting this article in the response memo to reviewers).

 **Thank you for this comment.
 We agree that the link between the papers should be made explicit and that the added value of the current paper in relation to the ARPS paper should be noted.
-We therefore revised the section previously entitled “Defining Organizing,” changing its title to “Organizing as a Case Study,” adding the following information in that section:
+We therefore have revised the section previously titled “Defining Organizing,” changing its title to “Organizing as a Case Study,” and have added the following information in that section:

 Knowledge gaps: The specific gaps in the scholarship on “organizing” that exist today.

-ARPS article: How the ARPS article has addressed these gaps, and the contribution of the citation map that is included in it.
+ARPS article: How the ARPS article has addressed these gaps and the contribution of the citation map that is included in it.

-Current paper added contribution: What the current paper adds in terms of knowledge about scholarship on organizing and in terms of the knowledge about the application of citation mapping methodologies in political science.
+Current paper added contribution: What the current paper adds in terms of knowledge about scholarship on organizing and in terms of knowledge about the application of citation mapping methodologies in political science.

 Research questions: The research questions of the current paper, which we address by using citation mapping.

-Presenting the answers: We revised the Results section to show how the maps answer the specific questions that we laid out in the “Organizing as a Case Study” section.
+Presenting the answers: We have revised the Results section to show how the maps answer the specific questions that we laid out in the Organizing as a Case Study section.

-To clearly document these revisions, we copy below the new text in the “Organizing as a Case Study” section that address the points above:
+To clearly document these revisions, we included below the new text in the Organizing as a Case Study section that addresses the points above: